Gay venues

 Safety:

-- Hydration: Saunas and steam rooms can be dehydrating.
-Drink plenty of water before, during, and after your visit.
+• Hydration: Saunas and steam rooms can dehydrate you.
+Drink water before, during, and after.

-- Listen to Your Body: If you feel lightheaded or unwell, step out of the hot areas immediately and cool down.
+• Listen to Your Body: If you feel lightheaded or unwell, leave the hot areas and cool down.

-- Respect Boundaries: Always be respectful of other patrons' personal space and boundaries.
-Consent is key in any interaction.
+• Respect Boundaries: Respect other people's space and boundaries.
+Consent is key.

-- Discretion: While these are welcoming spaces, discretion is generally appreciated.
+• Discretion: These are welcoming spaces, but discretion is usually appreciated.

-- Local Laws: Be aware of and respect local laws and customs, even in private establishments.
+• Local Laws: Know and respect local laws and customs, even in private places.

-- Emergency Contacts: Ensure someone knows where you are going, especially if you are traveling alone.
+• Emergency Contacts: Make sure someone knows where you're going, especially if you're alone.